| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 How do we get more room for all these fillers?

-The American Laboratories Inc. (ALI, who produces the powder for Forest)
+The American Laboratories Inc. (ALI, who produces the powder for Forest)uses not only the normal Thyroid powder.

 They have the normal Thyroid USP, and they have 3 x Thyroid USP and Thyroid